DreamerChaserHAH/nkj-education/README.md

 Oh wait, you can code? **WOW** Come on join me in this bandwagon, and create an application that all types of people from Myanmar can use. (old people, young people, even infants! (maybe that's a little bit too much lol))

-If you know or want to learn flutter, just clone the repository.
+If you know or want to learn kotlin, just clone the repository.
 If possible, look at all the issues that are listed, and tackle those ones first.

 (As I would say, solve identifed problems first, before creating potential problems xD)